aaronzipp/modern-cv/lib.typ

 /// - date (string): The date the resume was created
 /// - accent-color (color): The accent color of the resume
 /// - colored-headers (boolean): Whether the headers should be colored or not
+/// - colored-name (boolean): Whether the name should be colored or not
 /// - language (string): The language of the resume, defaults to "en".
 See lang.toml for available languages
 /// - use-smallcaps (boolean): Whether to use small caps formatting throughout the template
 /// - show-address-icon (boolean): Whether to show the address icon